Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

-To measure the accuracy of the estimated essential matrices, we decompose them to rotation and translation and calculate the pose error.
+\paragraph{PhotoTourism~\cite{snavely2006photo}, RootSIFT~\cite{arandjelovic2012three}.} To measure the accuracy of the estimated essential matrices, we decompose them to rotation and translation and calculate the pose error.
 Finally, we calculate the AUC scores at $5^\circ$, $10^\circ$ and $20^\circ$ from the pose errors as the area under the recall curves~\cite{brachmann2019neural}.
-The AUC@$10^\circ$ scores on each scene from the PhotoTourism dataset~\cite{snavely2006photo} are reported in Table \ref{tab:main_result_e}.
+The AUC@$10^\circ$ scores on each scene from the PhotoTourism dataset~\cite{snavely2006photo} are reported in Tab. \ref{tab:main_result_e}.
 Also, we show the run-time (in milliseconds) and the AUC scores averaged over all scenes.
-The proposed Deep MAGSAC++ is superior to the state-of-the-art, \ie EAS, MAGSAC++, CLNet and NG-RANSAC, by a large margin both in terms of run-time and accuracy.
-It is the most accurate on \textit{all} scenes.
-Its average score is higher by $8$ AUC points than that of the second most accurate method (\ie, MAGSAC++).
-The only method faster is LMEDS that has the second lowest accuracy.

-The left plot of Fig.~\ref{fig:cdf} shows the cumulative distribution functions (CDF) of the angular pose errors of the estimated essential matrices on all tested scenes.
+The proposed ARS-MAGSAC is superior to the state-of-the-art on \textit{all} Scenes, \ie EAS, MAGSAC++, CLNet and NG-RANSAC, by a large margin both in terms of run-time and accuracy.
+Its average score is higher by $4$ AUC points than that of the second most accurate method (\ie, CLNet with MAGSAC++).
+The only faster method is LMEDS that has the second lowest accuracy.
+The left plot of Fig.~\ref{fig:cdf} shows the cumulative distribution functions (CDF) of the pose errors of the estimated \textbf{E} matrices on all tested scenes.
 Being accurate is indicated by a curve close to the top-left corner.
-Deep MAGSAC++ is significantly more accurate than the other compared methods.
+ARS-MAGSAC is significantly more accurate than the other compared methods.

-Furthermore, Table~\ref{tab:clnet_compare_st} shows the performance comparison of Deep MAGSAC++ with NG-RANSAC, CLNet and OANet when using the pre-trained models that their authors provide.
+Furthermore, Tab.~\ref{tab:clnet_compare_st} shows the performance comparison of ARS-MAGSAC with OANet, CLNet and NG-RANSAC when using the pre-trained models that their authors provide.
 CLNet and OANet was trained on \num{541184} image pairs from the YFCC \cite{thomee2016yfcc100m} dataset.
-NG-RANSAC was trained on a total of \num{10000} pairs from the same scene as what we use for Deep MAGSAC++.
-As a reminder, Deep MAGSAC++ was trained on \num{4950} image pairs in total.
+NG-RANSAC was trained on a total of \num{10000} pairs from the same scene as what we use for ARS-MAGSAC.
+As a reminder, ARS-MAGSAC was trained on \num{4950} image pairs in total.
 Even in this unfair comparison, the proposed method leads to the most accurate results in the AUC@$5^\circ$ and AUC@$10^\circ$ cases by a large margin -- in the AUC@$5^\circ$ case, it is better than CLNet (\ie, the second best) by \num{6} AUC points.
-This clearly shows that the Deep MAGSAC++ generalizes better than the state-of-the-art learning-based approaches and is able to learn the underlying scene geometry better thanks to the number of proposed improvements.
+This clearly shows that ARS-MAGSAC generalizes better than the state-of-the-art learning-based robust estimation approaches and is able to learn the underlying scene geometry better.